 - Peel eggs: After the timer is up, place the eggs in an ice bath to stop cooking.
 Once cooled, crack the shell all over and carefully peel by inserting a spoon between the egg and shell.

 - Marinate eggs: Place a ziplock plastic bag in a small bowl or cup for stabilization.
 Then add the water or stock, soy sauce, mirin, and optional dark soy sauce to the plastic bag.
-Gently place the eggs inside the bag and squeeze air out of the bag to ensure the eggs are covered in the marinade.
+Gently place the eggs inside the bag and squeeze the air out of the bag to ensure the eggs are covered in the marinade.
+Add more water or stock if needed.
 Twist and clip the bag closed.
-This allows for a smaller amount of marinade to cover the eggs without extra waste.Marinate in soy mirin mixture for up to 3 days in the fridge.¾ cup water or stock, 3 Tablespoons soy sauce, 3 Tablespoons mirin, 1 teaspoon dark soy sauce
+This allows for a smaller amount of marinade to cover the eggs without extra waste.Marinate in soy mirin mixture for up to 3 days in the fridge.½ cup water or stock, 5 Tablespoons soy sauce, 4 Tablespoons mirin, 2 teaspoons dark soy sauce

 - Serve: Cut in half and place on top of ramen noodles or rice bowls.
 Enjoy!